 Location: 5 kilometre north-east of the CBD

 Distance: 12 kilometre return

-Broadsheet recommends: Pick up a few tinnies and some takeaway pizza from the original Moon Dog at the mid-point of your walk.
+Broadsheet recommends: Pick up a few takeaway tinnies from the original Moon Dog at the mid-point of your walk.
 The journey back to the start is a little more difficult, but it’s a solid reward you can enjoy at home.

 Sandringham to Beaumaris